BioJulia/BioStructures.jl/docs/src/documentation.md

 A [`MMCIFDict`](@ref) can be accessed in similar ways to a standard dictionary, and if necessary the underlying dictionary of [`MMCIFDict`](@ref) `d` can be accessed with `d.dict`.
 Note that the values of the dictionary are always an `Array{String,1}`, even if only one value was read in or the data is numerical.

-MMTF files can be read into the same data structure with `read("/path/to/mmtf/file.mmtf", MMTF)` once you have imported MMTF.jl with `import MMTF as MMTFPkg`.
+MMTF files can be read into the same data structure with `read("/path/to/mmtf/file.mmtf", MMTFFormat)` once you have imported MMTF.jl.
 The keyword argument `gzip`, default `false`, determines if the file is gzipped.
 In a similar manner to mmCIF dictionaries, a MMTF file can be read into a dictionary with [`MMTFDict`](@ref).
 The values of the dictionary are a variety of types depending on the [MMTF specification](https://github.com/rcsb/mmtf/blob/master/spec.md).